-AEye's technology is designed to be a key enabler of autonomous solutions for Automotive, Industrial, and Mobility market applications.
-Because our technology must be integrated into a broader solution by our customers, it is critical that AEye achieves design wins with these customers.
-Achieving these design wins varies based on the market and application.
-Achieving a design win with an OEM within the Automotive market may take considerably longer than a design win with customers in the Industrial or Mobility markets.
-AEye considers design wins to be critical to its future success, although the revenue generated by each design win and the time necessary to achieve such a win can vary significantly, making it difficult to predict AEye's financial performance.
+Our technology is designed to be a key enabler of in certain Automotive and Industrial market applications.
+Because our technology must be integrated into a broader solution by our customers, it is critical that we achieve design wins with these customers.
+The timing of these design wins varies based on the market and application.
+Achieving a design win with an OEM within the Automotive market may take considerably longer than a design win with customers in the Industrial market.
+We consider design wins to be critical to our future success, although the revenue generated by each design win and the time necessary to achieve such a win can vary significantly, making it difficult to predict our financial performance.

-AEye's revenue and profitability will be dependent upon our success in licensing our technology to Tier 1 automotive suppliers, such as Continental, which represented 55% of 2021 revenue, that intend to use our technology in volume production of lidar sensors for OEMs.
-Delays of autonomy programs from OEMs that AEye is currently or will be working with through our Tier 1 partners could result in AEye being unable to achieve its revenue targets and profitability in the time frame we anticipate.
-Our revenue and profitability will be further dependent upon both our success in selling our lidar solutions to customers in the Industrial and Mobility markets.
+We believe our revenue and profitability will also be dependent upon our success in licensing our technology to Tier 1 automotive suppliers, such as Continental, which represented 51% and 55% of 2022 and 2021 revenue, respectively, that intend to use our technology in volume production of lidar sensors for OEMs.
+Delays of autonomy programs by OEMs that we are currently or will be working with through our Tier 1 partners could result in us being unable to achieve our revenue and profitability targets in the timeframe we anticipate.
+Our overall revenue and profitability will also be dependent upon both our success in selling our lidar solutions to customers in the Industrial market.